foxitsoftware/cordova-plugin-foxitpdf/README.md

 > Form.getAllFormFields();

 Return: An array of dictionaries will be returned, which contains all the form fields in the document, each field is represented as a dictionary, the following are the key/value pairs for the dictionary.
-Please refer to https://developers.foxitsoftware.com/resources/pdf-sdk/cplusplus_api_reference/index.html  for more detail information about parameters such as fieldType, fieldFlag....
+Please refer to [Foxit PDF SDK for iOS](https://developers.foxit.com/resources/mobile-pdf-sdk/api_reference_ios/index.html) / [Foxit PDF SDK for Android](https://developers.foxit.com/resources/mobile-pdf-sdk/api_reference_android/index.html)  for more detail information about parameters such as fieldType, fieldFlag....
 (Use keyword "Field" to search)

 - __alignment__:  Alignment is a property for variable text and it is only useful for text field and list box,which may contain variable text as their content.
 - __alternateName__: An alternate field name to be used in place of the actual field name wherever the field must be identified in the user interface (such as in error or status messages referring to the field).